Skip to Content

 The Safety Training programme for this academic year is available on the University Safety Service Training webpage.
 The full range of courses can be booked via iTrent Employee Self-Service.

-Training sessions for the remainder of April and early May are given below.
+Training sessions for the May and early June are given below.
 All sessions are in person.

 Please feel free to contact the University Safety Service at safety@qub.ac.uk should you have any queries or training requirements.